jerodw/CSWebsiteBuilder/README.md

     * The script fails early and fast, with specific error messages.
 This is done to prevent a broken website from being fully generated.
 2. Your website will be build to the directory supplied in the "outDir" directory

+## Cleaning Google Doc HTML Pages
+Google Docs can export documents as HTML pages.
+They do come with a bunch of formatting garbage that you don't need and that make it difficult to edit the file.
+To clean the file up run "npm run clean /path/to/file" and the script will clean up the majority of the file for you.
+It is not perfect however, and there may occassionally be issues that the script does not account for.
+Relatively common issues include pictures being poorly aligned and numbered or lettered sub-lists not using the correct letter or number.
+With a bit of knowledge about HTML and CSS these can be fixed rather quickly.
+To destructively clean a file, replacing the original, run "npm run clean /path/to/file destructive" Only do this if you are confident that it will work or you are willing to redownload the original page if something goes wrong.

 ## Config Fields
 ```javascript
 {